cedricwalter/cedricwalter.github.io/_posts/2009-09-05-jsf-static-analysis-in-your-build-with-maven.md

 ## Install

-Put the following in your web project pom.xml (the pom.xml with &lt;packaging&gt;war&lt;/packaging&gt;) between &lt;dependencies&gt; .. &lt;/dependencies&gt;, Note that this dependency is only available in scope “test”
+Put the following in your web project pom.xml (the pom.xml with <packaging>war</packaging>) between <dependencies> .. </dependencies>, Note that this dependency is only available in scope “test”

 ```
 <dependencies>